-Mr. Daniel Geary has a Bachelor of Science in Nuclear Engineering with a minor in Mechanical Engineering from Purdue University.
-Mr. Daniel Geary is a Nuclear Safety Engineer with seven years (7) of experience gained from working within the Department of Energy’s Hanford site and commercial nuclear operations.
+Mr. Daniel Geary is a Nuclear Safety Engineer with over seven years of experience gained from working within the Department of Energy’s Hanford site and commercial nuclear operations.
 Daniel has experience with the development and maintenance of DOE-STD-3009-94 and -2014 DSA and TSR, accident analysis using DOE-STD-5506 methodology, hazard analysis, and facility hazard categorization.
 Daniel has expertise with the Unreviewed Safety Question process.

 Mr. Geary, in his current role as a Nuclear Safety Analyst, supports the Department of Energy safety basis review team for the Waste Treatment and Immobilization Plant (WTP).
 Daniel has provided review and approval support for safety basis documents for the Low Activity Waste facility, along with the development of the WTP Unreviewed Safety Question process and accompanying Out-of-Scope Documents and Facilities report.
 Mr. Geary has also been actively involved in assessments of the Chemical Safety Management Program.